JinyuanSun/DDGScan/README.md

 ```bash
 pymol inspectmutation.py $Wildtype_structure $Mutation_structure $Mutation_position $Chain
 ```
+About principles for protein physics, refer to  [this book](https://u1lib.org/book/2801005/141419).
 ### Citations
 If you find the models useful in your research, we ask that you cite the relevant paper: